Recap: Learning from 2020, Leading for the Future with Adam Grant

 There’s no doubt that 2020 has been a challenging year.
 So as the year comes to an end, what can HR leaders take away from 2020 to start 2021 in a positive headspace?

-To answer that question, Adam Grant joined Namely’s CEO, Larry Dunivan, for our webinar, Learning from 2020, Leading for the Future.
+To answer that question, Adam Grant joined Namely’s CEO, Larry Dunivan, for our webinar.

 As a NYT bestselling author, a TED podcast host, and Wharton’s top-rated professor for 7 years straight, Grant spoke to Dunivan about the importance of rethinking how we work to make it more human—especially through times of change.